Server room

 • Nominated in 2017 by AEP for the Nuclear Energy Institute’s Top Industry Performance award as a showcase digital upgrade project.

-The original reactor control system employed vintage stand-alone hardware components that had become obsolete, required unavailable replacement parts, or were no longer supported by their respective OEMs.
+The original reactor control system employed vintage stand-alone hardware components that had become obsolete, required unavailable replacement parts, or were no longer supported by their original manufacturers.

 Accordingly, the main objective of this project was to replace the existing reactor controls systems’ control processing modules, associated displays, and supporting components with a fault-tolerant distributed control platform that increased system availability and provided reliable and event-free operation.